kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // An origin value that includes _only_ the `*` character indicates
     // requests from all `Origin`s are allowed.
     //
+    // When the `AllowOrigins` field is configured with multiple origins,
+    // it means the server supports clients from multiple origins.
+If the
+    // request `Origin` matches the configured allowed origins, the gateway
-    // For a simple cross-origin interaction, the gateway sets value of
+    // must return the given `Origin` and sets value of the header
-    // the header Access-Control-Allow-Origin same as the `Origin` header
+    // `Access-Control-Allow-Origin` same as the `Origin` header provided
-    // provided by the client.
+    // by the client.
     //
     // The status code of a successful response to a "preflight" request
     // is always an OK status (i.e., 204 or 200).